mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 1. Slash commands are designed to easily allow you to post messages.
 For other actions such as channel creation, you must also use the {{< newtabref title="Mattermost APIs" href="https://api.mattermost.com" >}}.
 2. Posts size is limited to 16393 characters for servers running [Mattermost Server v5.0 or later](https://docs.mattermost.com/administration/important-upgrade-notes.html).
 Use the `extra_responses` field to reply to a triggered slash command with more than one post.
 3. You can restrict who can create slash commands in [System Console > Integrations > Integration Management](https://docs.mattermost.com/configure/configuration-settings.html#enable-custom-slash-commands).
 4. Mattermost [outgoing webhooks]({{< ref "/integrate/webhooks/outgoing" >}}) are Slack-compatible.
 You can copy-and-paste code used for a Slack outgoing webhook to create Mattermost integrations.
-Mattermost [automatically translates the Slack's proprietary JSON payload format]({{< ref "slack#translate-slacks-data-format-to-mattermost" >}}).
+Mattermost [automatically translates Slack's proprietary JSON payload format]({{< ref "slack#translate-slacks-data-format-to-mattermost" >}}).
 5. The external application may be written in any programming language.
-It needs to provide a URL which receives the request sent by your Mattermost server and responds with in the required JSON format.
+It needs to provide a URL which receives the request sent by your Mattermost Server and responds with in the required JSON format.

 ## FAQ